TytanMikJas/ML-Data-Analysis-Project/README.md

 With Netflix, the first step was to collect Netflix's data, which included information about series and movies available on the platform.
 I used data provided from Kaggle.

 # I very much encourage to visit the PDF that contains all of the analysis :)
+Disclamer, it's written in Polish, as it was required for the course ;(